-Magic Bus India Foundation, Tata Institute of Social Sciences and the University of Mumbai are co-hosting The Maidan Summit 2016 ‘Converging Education and Livelihood Spaces through scalable Innovation’.
-Powered by Laureus Sport for Good Foundation, the two-day Summit will be held on 13th and 14th December 2016 in Mumbai.
+Magic Bus India Foundation, Tata Institute of Social Sciences and the University of Mumbai co-hosted The Maidan Summit 2016 ‘Converging Education and Livelihood Spaces through scalable Innovation’.
+Powered by Laureus Sport for Good Foundation, the two-day Summit was held on 13th and 14th December 2016 in Mumbai.

 Vichar Manthan - discussion by experts and thought leaders on education and livelihood scenarios, challenges, best practices, approaches and intervention models that work.

 Naveen - The demonstration space.
-An opportunity to showcase innovative methodology/ pedagogy in the Education & Livelihood space.
+Showcased innovative methodology/ pedagogy in the Education & Livelihood space.